The application for fall 2024 is now open!

 Is our curriculum rigorous?
 Yes.
 Are we nerdy?
 Yep, and we embrace it.
-Not only are our students high-caliber, they are engaged, active and enthusiastic life learners.
-Embrace your inner nerd.
+Not only are our students high-caliber, they are engaged, active and enthusiastic learners, ready to embrace the world’s greatest challenges.

 innovation and provide